What Is a Serpentine Belt? – What You Need to Know

 #2.
 Squealing Sounds.

-If it sounds as though your car’s practicing for a hog-calling contest, check the serpentine belt immediately.
-It usually occurs when the belt is slipping or hasn’t been aligned properly and is often most noticeable on a cold morning before the engine warms up.
+It usually occurs when the belt is slipping or hasn’t been aligned properly, causing it to be most noticeable on a cold morning before the engine warms up.

 #3.
 No Power Steering.